psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 Mary Ann Downer, a very young woman, was charged by Police Constable Cooke with making a great noise, in company with several young men, near the White Hart Inn, Pyie-street.

-The Policeman stated that he ordered her off, but afterwards found her there, with men, at two o'clock ; desired her again to go home; they were all making a great noise; she would not go, and he took her to the station-house ; had often seen her out late at nigbt. but never knew her noisy before, and when sober she is always quiet.
+The Policeman stated that he ordered her off, but afterwards found her there, with men, at two o'clock ; desired her again to go home; they were all making a great noise; she would not go, and he took her to the station-house ; had often seen her out late at night. but never knew her noisy before, and when sober she is always quiet.
 Whilst the girls were out he could never get the men away.

 Mr. Grapes, Inspector of Police, in answer to the court, said the prisoner was a common prostitute.